Daemon: basics

 mktl.Config.File.save_daemon('metal', 'precious', items)

 It’s more likely that the JSON configuration is written out as a file, ready to be used by the daemon.
 The file can be anywhere, so long as it is accessible upon startup, after which the file is no longer referenced in any way.
 The configuration file is expected to contain a single JSON-formatted dictionary, with a dictionary for each item.
-Whitespace is not important, so long as a JSON parser understands the file contents.
+Whitespace is not important, so long as JSON parsers understand the file contents.

 The following is a configuration block appropriate for the items used in this example: